To return from any entry to the top of this page, click any date on the left

 When I put that theory to Victor Olisa he became extremely agitated (the DPS reports he denies it but it also states that Teresa Pearce MP confirmed it) which may suggest that the Mayoral comment was too close to the truth for comfort.

-If the DPS investigator uncovered the truth of that you can see why he might have been told to drop the case like a hot potato.
+If the DP investigator uncovered the truth of that you can see why he might have been told to drop the case like a hot potato.
 We can’t have the Foreign Secretary brought down for interfering in a police investigation to protect Teflon Tess can we?

 Elwyn reminded me that the reason I did not immediately go along with his ‘Craske did it’ theory was that I was distracted by a series of anonymous emails from someone who clearly knew rather a lot about Councillors and who provided all sorts of circumstantial evidence that Councillor James Hunt had authored the obscene blog.
 James was most definitely innocent, he is one of Bexley’s few good guys, but at the time the arguments being put forward condemning him were quite persuasive.